 I do not reference Sagarin as often and am not as familiar with the ratings, but you can get a pretty good explanation directly on the site.
-Like others, Sagarin has his own rating for schedule which ranks teams based on strength of schedule.
+Like others, Sagarin has his rating for a schedule which ranks teams based on the overall strength of opponents.

 Sagarin has three ratings that are combined to create the overall rating for each team: a predictor rating based on expected future scores, a golden mean rating that utilizes actual scores from games played, and a recent rating which puts more emphasis on recent games in order to account for upward and downward trends for a team.

 The NCAA selection committee uses six different metrics (and two different types of metrics) because each one looks at different things and the rankings can be quite different across the board.
-If the committee only went of KPI for example, Auburn would be the top 2 seed and has been a 1 seed for most of recent weeks.
+If the committee only went off of KPI for example, Auburn would be the top two-seed and has been a one-seed for most of the recent weeks.
 However, based on Sagarin, Auburn would barely be an 11 seed in the tournament.

-The committee looks at each of these metrics to get a sense of how good a team is but then still look ats head to head results, “the eye test”, and other things as I mentioned at the top.
+The committee looks at each of these metrics to get a sense of how good a team is, but then still look at its head to head results, “the eye test,” and other things as I mentioned at the top.

 I’ve linked to different explanations and ranking throughout the article, but to make it easy, here is where you can find each official ranking if you want to check throughout the rest of the season to see how your team is doing: